Doors Open Ottawa – Explore Ottawa’s culture, history, and architecture for FREE June 3 and 4, 2017!

 Suggest a building for Doors Open Ottawa 2017

-It’s Canada’s 150th birthday!
-Which building would you like to see participate in Doors Open Ottawa 2017?
-To recommend a building, please e-mail email@example.com.
+However, we invite you to continue sending us your suggestions for future Doors Open Ottawa events.
+To recommend a building, please e-mail firstname.lastname@example.org.
 Provide as much information as possible to assist us in our research.

 If you are a 2017 Doors Open Ottawa building participant and require volunteers, please complete the Doors Open Volunteer Request Application by May 10, 2017.

-For information and frequently asked question about the event, including building participation and criteria, please visit the Building owners and managers - FAQ section.
+For information and frequently asked questions about the event, including building participation and criteria, please visit the Building owners and managers - FAQ section.

 Information - Doors Open Ottawa 2016